Homemade Korean Dumpling Wrappers (Mandu-pi)

 Why?
 Because they taste so much better and folding the dumplings is such beautiful, rewarding work.

-Knead the dough with your hand for 2-3 minutes until smooth.
-Wrap in plastic and let the dough rest for 30 minutes at room temperature, or a few hours in the fridge.
-Bring to a room temperature before you roll out.
+3. Knead and chill: Knead the dough by hand for 2-3 minutes until it becomes smooth.
+Wrap it in plastic wrap and let it rest for 30 minutes at room temperature, or refrigerate for a few hours.
+If chilled, allow the dough to come to room temperature before rolling it out.

-Roll the dough into a long log with about 1 1/2-inch in diameter.
+4. Prepare to cut: Shape the dough into a long log about 1 1/2 inches in diameter.

 Want to make homemade mandu with this dumpling wrapper recipe?
 Try adding your finished dumplings to your Korean army stew (budae jjigae), bulgogi hotpot or quick Korean dumpling soup (Mandu-guk).